 For example, after cloning and opening the Orchard CMS, JetBrains Rider will create the following run/debug configurations from the launchSettings.json files:

 JetBrains Rider only generates run/debug configurations automatically when no user-defined run configurations were created in the solution before.
 If there are existing run/debug configurations or if you remove the auto-generated configurations, you can right-click launchSettings.json in the Solution Explorer and choose Generate Configurations to import the project's launch profiles into run/debug configurations.

 Run and debug launch profiles

 When launch profiles are imported as run/debug configurations, you can choose the corresponding configuration on the toolbar and click Run or Debug :

-If a project has launchSettings.json, but there are no corresponding run/debug configurations for some reason, you can right-click the project in the Solution Explorer and choose Run '...' or Debug '...'.
+If a project has launchSettings.json, but there are no corresponding run/debug configurations, you can right-click the project in the Solution Explorer and choose Run '...' or Debug '...'.
 In this case, JetBrains Rider will create a temporary run/debug configuration for the first launch profile in the project's launchSettings.json and execute it.

 You can also open a launchSettings.json in the editor and use the gutter icons to run or debug any launch profile: